junyandai/my_twitter/rest_api.md

 ### Tweets Look up

-Retrieve tweets made by a user
+Retrieve a tweet by id

 - Request :